ellisk42/ec/docs/creating-new-domains.md

 Select an appropriate domain to train the DreamCoder algorithm to solve tasks within.

-In our example below, the domain will be adding positive integers, with the tasks involving different adding different numbers.
+In our example below, the domain will be adding positive integers, with the tasks involving addition of different numbers.
 It's a trivial, toy example to demonstrate the different components of the codebase that you need to get started.

 # Create a Domain Script